isabella232/siliconsalon.info/_pages/index.md

 ### 5. Threats & Countermeasures

 Threats cover issues of secure input and output, supply-chain security, memory privacy, and side-chain resistance.
-Countermeasures discuss how to resolve threats, including making things tamper-evident (so that tampering can be seen), tamper-resistance (so that tampering can be made more difficult), and tamper-proof (so that tampering can't occur, which may be an impossible case).
+Countermeasures discuss how to resolve threats, including making things tamper-evident (so that tampering can be seen), tamper-resistant (so that tampering can be made more difficult), and tamper-proof (so that tampering can't occur, which may be an impossible case).

 (This and later topics got more limited discussion at the salon due to time limitations.)